 Don’t hesitate to try foods that you don’t usually eat.
 Such foods probably won’t bother you or your baby at all.
 But try not to overindulge, just in case.

 An occasional glass of wine isn’t likely to harm you or your baby.
 The latest statement from the American Academy of Pediatrics reiterates the long-standing research-based recommendations from the Institute of Medicine about alcohol consumption.
 Specifically, that “ingestion of alcoholic beverages should be minimized and limited to an occasional intake [of] no more than about 2 oz liquor, 8 oz wine, or 2 beers” and that the breastfeeding mother wait about 2 hours before nursing, to minimize the concentration of alcohol in her milk.
 (Experts no longer call on nursing moms to “pump and dump” before resuming feeding!
 Your body will process any alcohol in your milk, so there’s no reason to go through that hassle.)
+There are also things you can do to minimize the effects of alcohol when breastfeeding.

 Of course, this recommendation presumes that both you and the baby are healthy.